Dip-Ghosh/problem-solving/README.md

   - ***Print 1 To N Without Loop*** Print numbers from 1 to N without the help of loops.
   - ***Arrays (Sum of array)*** Given an array of N integers.
 Your task is to print the sum of all of the integers.
   - ***Find the median*** Given an array arr[] of N integers, calculate the median
+  - ***Perfect Arrays*** Given an array of size N and you have to tell whether the array is perfect or not.
+An array is said to be perfect if it's reverse array matches the original array.
+If the array is perfect then print "PERFECT" else print "NOT PERFECT".

    ### Basic Problems